 DOUBLE UP YOUR SPACE

 For those of you that are small on space, double up your bedroom as an area where you can both sleep and work.
 But just because you use your bedroom as a calming area, doesn’t mean it has to compromise on style.
 Interior design guru Athina Bluff has injected her bedroom with candles and flowers to add a touch of luxury to her room.
-A chalk board calendar on her wall is a great week to keep organised without compromising on style.
+A chalk board calendar on her wall is a great way to keep organised in style.

 SIMPLICITY AT ITS FINEST